LeandroSWR/PobreTV_DL/README.md

 ## Details
 Code still pretty basic in testing faze, and is subjected to major changes.

-## Current Changes that are needed
+## *__PobreTV_DL__* Project Todos

+*If more things come up has i work they will be added to this list.*

+- [ ] Restructure all code.
+(Currently All in one class :P)
+- [ ] Download in parallel so we can continue to get more download links whille others are in progress.
+- [ ] Download subtitles.
+- [ ] Introduce Ui for beter usability.
-- Needs to run in Headless mode (Not doing so cause of captcha)
+- [ ] Run in Headless mode (Not doing so cause of captcha)
-- Needs a way to present captcha when running in headless mode
+- [ ] Present captcha when running in headless mode
-- Needs a way to bypass the videoAd that always plays before the video data is streamed in
+- [ ] Bypass the videoAd that always plays before the video data is streamed in
-- Needs a way to download in parallel so we can continue to get more download links whille others are in progress
-- Maybe more things will come up has i work on this.